UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 ## Objective
  - Get your computer setup with R, Rstudio, and Git.
-This combination will prepare your for powerful quantitative analysis that is both well archived and reproducible.
+This combination will prepare you for powerful quantitative analysis that is both well archived and reproducible.
 In other words, for quantitative analysis that is scientific.

 ## Outline
  1. Install R.
  2. Install Rstudio.
  3. Test
  4. Install git
+ 5. Make sure that Rstudio and git are on first name basis
- 5. Clone the assignment repository.
+ 6. Clone the assignment repository.
- 6. Makes some changes.
+ 7. Makes some changes (as explained in the archive's readme.md file).
- 7. Push it back.
+ 8. Push it back.

 ## Installing R